14 Sep 2019 – 2 Feb 2020

 QAG | Gallery 4 | Free

 Jon Molvig (1923-70) spent the greater part of his productive life in Brisbane where he dominated the art scene into the late 1960s.
 Brisbane was the catalyst for his major work, providing him with scope for his expressionist view of the world.
-A volatile and rebellious character, Molvig was a charismatic teacher whose uncompromising commitment to painting inspired a group of young artists.
+Outspoken and rebellious, Molvig was also a charismatic teacher whose uncompromising commitment to painting inspired a group of young artists.
 This survey acknowledges his contribution to the local art community, features his early, vibrant works drawing on European influences and brings his stylistic eclecticism to the fore.

 Accompanying the exhibition, the first substantial publication on Jon Molvig for three decades, will feature new scholarship on Molvig’s unique contribution to Australian art.